sergiovl219/restaurantbookinglab-backend/README.md

 To use this backend component, you can integrate it with your front-end application.
 The API provides functionality for managing restaurants and booking tickets.

+## Swagger Documentation
+You can explore the API endpoints and their documentation interactively using Swagger.
+To access the Swagger UI, open your web browser and go to http://localhost:8000/swagger/.

 ## Configuration

 You can customize the project settings in the `settings.py` file.